 A. A Certified Senior Advisor is a professional who has completed a rigorous course of instruction in the concerns facing senior care.
 This course is taught by a nationally recognized panel of experts in social work, law, medicine, gerontology, geriatrics, and financial planning.
 Upon completion of the course, candidates for the designation must pass a comprehensive exam to demonstrate their knowledge of the issues and their commitment to meeting the needs of their senior clients.
 Upon successfully passing the CSA examination, a CSA automatically becomes a member of the Society of Certified Senior Advisors.

 A. The Society was founded in 1996 with the input of doctors, attorneys, gerontologists, accountants, financial planners, and other experts who realized a need for standardized education for professionals who are concerned with senior care.
 Based on a report from AARP, 1.5 million professionals work full time with seniors, but only 8,000 have gerontology degrees.
 Not only must Society members meet a certain level of education in issues pertinent to seniors, they must adhere to a strong code of professional responsibility.

 After receiving their CSA designation, CSAs are provided monthly education on the medical, social and financial issues that are important to older adults

 To remain in good standing, a CSA must adhere to a Code of Professional Responsibility encompassing the following canons:

-Certified Senior Advisors (CSA) have supplemented their individual professional licenses, credentials and education with knowledge about aging and working with seniors.
-Know what these licenses, credentials and education signify.
-The CSA designation alone does not imply expertise in financial, health or social matters.
+Certified Senior Advisors (CSA) have supplemented their individual professional licenses, credentials, and education with knowledge about aging and senior care.
+Know what these licenses, credentials, and education signify.
+The CSA designation alone does not imply expertise in financial, health, or social matters.